 PageSpeed Insights is a great tool to diagnose and monitor the health of your site’s Core Web Vitals — and Google launched a new version of PageSpeed Insights in Nov 2021.

 This was good news for all of us who focus on performance education and communication, and who found some frustrations in the last version.
 The new version will help ensure that Core Web Vitals data is presented in a way that’s easy to understand.

 Page Speed Insights (PSI) field data and origin summary

 One of the most common mistakes we see with PageSpeed Insights is that people assume it’s a whole-site measurement tool.
 It’s not.
 PageSpeed Insights is a tool to understand what’s going on with a single, specific URL.

 Field data results are an average of the last 28 days of data for the specific URL that you entered into the text field when you ran the PageSpeed Insights tool.

-Origin summary provides excellent insight into how well your food blog is doing from performance and Core Web Vitals standpoint.
+It is the origin summary tab (next to the ‘This URL’ tab) that provides excellent insight into how well your food blog is doing from performance and Core Web Vitals standpoint.